2017 The Jewish Home leadership election: Background

 Bennett was first elected party leader in 2012 and was reelected in 2015.

 In the 2013 Israeli legislative election, Bennett led the party to its strongest showing, with twelve Knesset seats.
 However, in 2015 (after Bennett was reelected party leader), the party lost seats, falling to eight seats.
 Ahead of the 2017 leadership election, polls showed the party receiving ten seats in future elections.
-The party was seen by many as underperforming compared to the where it had been originally anticipated that Bennett's leadership might bring it rise.
+The party was seen by many as underperforming compared to how it had originally been expected to perform under Bennett's leadership.

 At the time of the leadership election, the next legislative election was not expected to occur until 2019.
 However, facing prospective leadership challenges, on 8 March 2017 Bennett scheduled for an early leadership election.
-One speculated reason for this was that it would give any opponents only about two months to mount their campaigns.
+One speculated reason for holding the leadership election early was that it would give any opponents only about two months to field their campaigns.
 Another speculated reason was that it could provide Benett a legal excuse to politically fundraise.
-Another speculated reason was that it would make a political statement that the party was anticipating that Prime Minister Benjamin Netanyahu would be ousted from power due to criminal investigations necessitating an early Knesset election.
+Another speculated reason was that it would make a political statement that the party was anticipating that Prime Minister Benjamin Netanyahu would be ousted from power due to criminal investigations, thereby necessitating an early Knesset election.